Read Smith’s plans for the spring 2021 semester.

 With support from the National Science Foundation, she designed and team-taught a graduate class on Engineering Ethics and the Public at Virginia Tech to foreground voices of communities directly affected by the work of scientists and engineers.
 Foundational to this class was her “Learning to Listen” module, which employs an ethnographic approach to ethics instruction that trains students to recognize the technical and moral relevance of community knowledges, experiences, and values.
 In 2016, the module was recognized by the National Academy of Engineering as exemplary in infusing ethics into engineering education.

-Interested in how dominant values in science and engineering might affect technical experts’ engagement with diverse communities, she is conducting ongoing research on engineers’ imaginaries of “the public.”
+Interested in how dominant values in science and engineering affect technical experts’ engagement with diverse communities, she is conducting research on engineers’ imaginaries of “the public.”
 In partnership with community activists and activist academics, she has launched a multi-stakeholder initiative about community rights in scientific and engineering interventions.

 She is the author of Alternative Medicine in Childhood Cancer: Challenges of Vernacular Health Perspectives to Biomedicine (doctoral dissertation, 2006) and coauthor of Crossing Over: Narratives of Palliative Care (Oxford University Press, 2000).